Backup Client Usage¶

 # proxmox-backup-client backup mydata.img:/dev/mylvm/mydata

-Sometimes it is desired to exclude certain files or folders from a backup archive.
+Sometimes it is desired to exclude certain files or directories from a backup archive.

 To tell the Proxmox Backup client when and how to ignore files and directories,